Financial market: Derivative products

+These regulations have significantly changed the market structure and strengthened supervision and risk management of the derivatives market.
+Although regulatory measures have enhanced market stability, they have also had a broad impact on market participants' operating models and strategies.

 Seemingly, the most obvious buyers and sellers of currency are importers and exporters of goods.
 While this may have been true in the distant past, when international trade created the demand for currency markets, importers and exporters now represent only 1/32 of foreign exchange dealing, according to the Bank for International Settlements.

 The picture of foreign currency transactions today shows: